Finite temperature detection of quantum critical points via internal quantum teleportation: The critical point detector

 where for an operator $A$ we have $|A| = \sqrt{A^\dagger A}$.
 A direct computation for spin-1/2 density matrices gives

 where $\Delta r_\alpha(t) = Tr(\rho_1\sigma^\alpha)-Tr(\rho_{_{B_j}}\sigma^\alpha)$, with $\sigma^\alpha$ being a Pauli matrix.
 Geometrically, the trace distance is half the Euclidean distance between the points on the Bloch sphere associated with the density matrices $\rho_1$ and $\rho_{_{B_j}}$ \cite{nie00}.
-Therefore, when the two states are equal we have $D_j=0$ and the more far apart the two states are in the Bloch sphere the greater $D_j$.
+Therefore, when the two states are equal we have $D_j=0$ and the farther apart the two states are in the Bloch sphere the greater $D_j$ is.
 For orthogonal pure states we have $D_j=1$, the maximum possible value for the trace distance.

 After several runs of the teleportation protocol, the mean trace distance is given by